VARUN1128/VARUN1128/README.md

 ---

-## 🧠 Current Projects
+## 🚀 Projects

-### **VeeCook - Automated Curry Maker**
+### ⚙️ VeeCook - Automated Curry Maker
-AI-powered cooking device that automates curry preparation with minimal human intervention.
-Project is 100% complete.
+An AI-powered cooking machine that automates curry preparation from ingredient dispensing to stirring.
+✅ Project completed with features like recipe app integration, remote control, and smart temperature management.

-### **Open Source Airtable Alternative**
+### 📊 Open Source Airtable Alternative
-Developing a robust, open-source alternative to Airtable that provides businesses with customizable database management and workflow automation.
+Developing a free and customizable alternative to Airtable with advanced workflow automation.
+🌱 In progress

-### **Coconut Maturity Detection App**
+### 🌴 Coconut Maturity Detection App
-AI-powered application that helps farmers determine the optimal time for harvesting coconuts with 87.91% accuracy.
+AI model that helps farmers detect coconut maturity levels from images with 87.91% accuracy using deep learning.
+🌱 In progress

-### **Machine Learning for Trading**
+### 📈 Machine Learning for Stock Trading
-Developed an ML-based stock market prediction model that automates trading strategies by analyzing trends and patterns in real-time stock data.

----
+An automated trading assistant using ML models to analyze market patterns and optimize buy/sell decisions.
+🌱 In progress

+### 💬 CoupleSpy.AI
+An AI tool to monitor relationships (with consent) by analyzing Instagram chats for flirtation, manipulation, and sentiment using NLP.
+Features:
+- Real-time analysis & alerts
+- Sentiment tracking
+- Consent-based, privacy-first approach
+🌱 In progress

+### 🧪 Self-Learning Hardware Platform
+Interactive learning system that teaches students electronics via real-time circuit simulation, YouTube integration, and guided tutorials.

+🌱 In progress

 ## 🏆 Certifications & Achievements
 ![Cambridge Certification](https://img.shields.io/badge/Certification-Cambridge%20Business%20English-B2-0066CC?logo=cambridge&logoColor=white)